rgallart101/CPENTv1StudyGuide/cpent - module 06.md

 ### Map the Unix/Linux with the Associated Security Vulnerabilities
 Same here for Unix/Linux.
 Important to know: kernel version, security services and patch version.

+### Vulnerability Scan Analysis Process.
+Summary
+1. Take the results and review them
+2. Identify points of weakness
+   1. hosts
+   2. protocols
+   3. applications
+   4. etc
+3. Investigate the listing of vulnerabilities
+4. Look at the vulnerability information
+5. Check the recommended solutions
+6. If the scanner provided an output, it can be used in the report
+7. Review additional vulnerability details
+   1. CVSS
+   2. Vulnerability information
+   3. How it's exploitable
+   4. References
+8. Examine one reference (CVE, BID, etc) and review and compare to the scanner data

 ## Windows Exploitation